Tuesday, March 28th RoomDraw, McCain Student Center

 - Currently, returning students attend an event in the spring of the previous year called "RoomDraw" and choose their room through a lottery system.
-Incoming students are assigned based on the living preferences indicated on their New Student Deposit Forms.
+Incoming students are assigned based on the living preferences indicated on their Community Living Agreement, available to them after they submit their matriculation deposit.
 Students are then notified of their room and roommate assignments via email during the first half of the summer.

 - What is RoomDraw?

 - Students sign up for housing in the residence halls, Village apartments and rental houses during a process we call RoomDraw.
 Students register for RoomDraw by submitting their names to the Office of Residence Life.
 These students are then grouped by the number of terms they have been a college student.
 Within each group, student names are randomized and then assigned a number.
 On the evening of RoomDraw, students select a room in the order in which their name is listed.
 This process has been designed with student input.
 Students may sign up their prospective roommate(s) when their name is called (and vice versa!).

 - How are roommates assigned?